Our Rich Methodist History

-In 1835, Bethel was founded by a small group of families living in a sparsely settled rural area that is now Forest Acres.
-It was the first church in the area.
+In 1835, Bethel was founded by a small group of families living in a sparsely settled rural area.
+This area is now known as Forest Acres.
+Bethel UMC was the first church in the Forest Acres community.
 A surveying plat dated 1860 shows Bethel on the same site where it stands today.
 Though no church records exist of those early years, Bethel’s cemetery bears testimony to members of that early congregation and to the history of Bethel.

-A forest fire in 1867 destroyed the original structure, but Bethel was soon rebuilt.
+A forest fire in 1867 destroyed the original structure.
+However, Bethel was soon rebuilt.
 For many years it remained a small church administering to the needs of nine or ten families.
 As one of several churches assigned to a circuit served by one minister, it had services only once a month.

-Following World War II, steady growth of the area brought a need for a new church, and the first masonry sanctuary was completed in 1948.
-In 1951, Bethel was assigned a full-time minister, and was part of the Columbia District of the South Carolina Conference of the United Methodist Church.
+Following World War II, steady growth of the area brought a need for a new church.
+The first masonry sanctuary was completed in 1948.
+In 1951, Bethel was assigned a full-time minister.
+The church was then part of the Columbia District of the South Carolina Conference of the United Methodist Church.